CIS TAX RETURNS & REFUNDS

-We’ve helped joiners, builders, plumbers, groundworkers — just about everyone working in some type of construction job.
+We've helped joiners builders plumbers groundworkers plasterers - Just about everyone working in some type of construction job.

 Find out how much CIS tax you could be owed with our CIS tax return calculator.
-This way you can quickly estimate your CIS tax return online.
+This way you can quickly and easily estimate your CIS tax return online.

 TAX REFUND CALCULATOR

-Got questions about your CIS tax refund calculator estimates?
-Contact our expert team today.
+Got any questions about your CIS tax refund calculator estimate?
+Get in touch with our expert team today!

 So even if, for example, you did some painting and decorating, and then some carpet fitting, you would still be able to claim CIS tax on the whole sum — including the carpet fitting.
 Even though carpet fitting wouldn’t normally be covered.

 A CIS self-assessment is basically a way of disclosing your earnings to HMRC.
 This must be done every financial year if you are self-employed.
 As it is a way for the HMRC to check whether the advance tax contributions — your CIS deductions — have been overpaid or underpaid.

 A CIS self-assessment tax return is when HMRC finds out that you have overpaid on your tax contributions and returns that money to you.
 But if the government can avoid paying out, they will.
 Not to mention the fact that completing a CIS self-assessment can be long, confusing and boring.